-Estimate how much life insurance and critical illness coverage you need in Singapore.
+Estimate how much life insurance and critical illness coverage you need in Singapore with our simple calculator.

 Read on further to learn how these figures are derived.

-How Much Insurance Coverage Do You Need in Singapore?
+How Much Life Insurance Coverage Do You Need in Singapore?

 This question sounds simple but it’s difficult to answer.

 If you’re here, you already know the importance of insurance, but you’re just thinking how much is enough.

 Unfortunately, there is no definite answer.
 No right or wrong answer.

 Many people stress over finding that one ultimate number but there’s no end to it because some may say this, an article may say that, a financial advisor may say something else.

 And because you can’t come to a conclusion, you put off making a decision – one that can have a huge impact.